ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 The FIP layout consists of a table of contents (ToC) followed by payload data.
 The ToC itself has a header followed by one or more table entries.
-The ToC is terminated by an end marker entry.
+The ToC is terminated by an end marker entry, and since the size of the ToC is 0 bytes, the offset equals the total size of the FIP file.
 All ToC entries describe some payload data that has been appended to the end of the binary package.
 With the information provided in the ToC entry the corresponding payload data can be retrieved.

 ::